Sexy Boy (Air song): Critical reception

 Kevin Courtney from Irish Times named "Sexy Boy" Single of the Week, writing, "How can you not be seduced by that title?
 The new single from the cool-as French duo is a swooping, moog-driven slice of fromage, filled with polyester passion and gender-bending vocals."
 A reviewer from Music Week gave it five out of five, noting that the song is "uncharacteristically uptempo with its vocodered lyrics and driving Roxy Music/Bowie/ELO sensibility."
 John Mulvey of NME praised Air's "sensitive but tenacious grasp of melody, a laid-back disposition and a reckless way with a Vocoder that makes them unafraid of sounding like a digital ELO", while also noting similarities to Garbage.
 Andy Beevers from Record Mirror Dance Update also rated it five out of five, naming it "by no means the highlight" of the album, and "the least downtempo track and therefore a sensible choice for the French duo's first major label single."
-He also insulted it as "charmingly kitsch".
+He also described it as "charmingly kitsch".
 Sunday Mirror rated the song ten out of ten, writing, "Dotty french duo come up with the best single of the year so far.
 Sounds like Kraftwerk meeting Daft Punk and going for a picnic with Aqua."

-Appearances in media

-The song appears in the 1999 film 10 Things I Hate About You, playing during the scene where characters decide to sabotage an upcoming party.